 Difficult clients can undermine your business, knock your confidence, feed your insecurity, make you doubt yourself and even make you start to hate freelancing – so it’s really important you know how to identify and manage all the different types.
-Remember that you work with your client, not for them so be proactive, steer the process and manage the relationship before it gets out of hand.
+Remember that you work with your client, not for them so you should proactively steer the process and manage the relationship before it gets out of hand.

 If in your present or past life you were a PA, then you have always taken instructions instead of giving them.
 PAs/EAs are facilitators so they’re the people others go to when they want stuff doing – they are not used to running the show.

 But you run your own business now and it’s vital you take ownership of it.

 I’ve mentioned this in my post on skills you need to be a stand-out VA, but your people skills are actually far more important than your admin skills.

 You can be the best administrator on the planet, but if you can’t manage your clients then you’ll soon be in trouble.

 First, it helps to know what a good client looks like because the whole point of working for yourself is to enjoy it – otherwise, you might as well stay in your job.

 Once you’ve landed an awesome client you will never want to accept any other kind.
 Identifying traits of a good client are:

 - They communicate well